 Dissertation continuous enrollment in a regular semester is ensured by the Office of the Registrar.
-Candidates are automatically enrolled in three incremental credit hours the names and ID numbers of those students approved to interrupt their dissertation continuous enrollment.
+Candidates are automatically enrolled in three incremental credit hours.

 Changes to the dissertation registration details (dissertation title, name of advisor, registration credit hours and billing hours) are emailed to the Office of the Registrar by the program coordinator/head of department before the end of the add and drop period of the corresponding registration semester.